AqillaNisa/Taste-Of-IIUM-Can-Do/README.md

 - Navigation Bar: Navigate users to different sections of the website smoothly
 - Mahallah Map: Displays Mahallah location to guide newcomers around IIUM
 - Contact Section: Submit suggestions through email and stall operators can contact admin about their stall
-- Browse Mahallah : View lists of Mahallah in IIUM
+- Browse Mahallah : View list of Mahallah in IIUM
-- View Stalls: View stalls available in the Mahallah, include stall name, image of their food and operating hours
+- View Stall: View stall available in the Mahallah, include stall name, image of their food and operating hours
-- Search bar for food stalls: Enter keywords to find specific food stall
+- Search bar for food stall: To find specific food stall easily
 - View stall menu: Click "See More Details" to display the food names and prices